 Chicken meat: plucking fact from fiction

-The data is in, and chicken consumption is on the rise again.
-Recently updated statistics from the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) have revealed that chicken has further improved its position as Australia’s favourite meat.
+The data is in: chicken meat consumption is on the rise again.
+Recently updated statistics from the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) have revealed that chicken has further improved its position as our favourite meat.

 In 2020-21, ABARES forecasts that Australians will consume around 46.4 kg per person, rising to 46.9 kg in 2021-22.
 That’s a whopping 46 percent of all meat (excluding fish and seafood) consumed in Australia.
 Prior to 1960, we were eating only 5kg per person a year.